ibm-cloud-docs/vpc/bare_metal_server_manage_nic.md

 You can associate one or more floating IPs with one network interface.

-To associate multiple floating IPs to a network interface, make sure that both **Allow IP spoofing** and **Enable infrastructure NAT** are disabled on the network interface. **Enable infrastructure NAT** isn't supported on s390x bare betal bervers.
+To associate multiple floating IPs to a network interface, make sure that both **Allow IP spoofing** and **Enable infrastructure NAT** are disabled on the network interface. **Enable infrastructure NAT** isn't supported on s390x bare metal bervers.
 {: important}

 Use the following steps to associate a floating IP with the network interface: